 Most of the EVS of CCM in pre-crisis, during crisis and post-crisis periods fall beyond the RMT predictions.
 This indicates that the data under consideration is not completely random but contain economically important formation.
 The findings of the RMT approach are listed in the Table 2.
-The first largest eigenvalue (LEV) of the CCM represent the market mode and give the collective dynamics of the stocks.
-The second largest eigenvalue provide the information related to sector or cluster formation among the stocks.
-The first and second LEV lie out the bounds of Wishart matrix in all the considered periods
+The first Largest Eigenvalue (LEV) of the CCM represents the market mode and gives the collective dynamics of the stocks.
+The second largest eigenvalue provide the information related to sector or cluster formation among the stocks of S&P 500 index.
+The first and second largest eigenvalues are outside RMT bounds (η{min}, η{max}) of Wishart matrix in all the considered periods.

-The numbers of EVS which are smaller than the smallest eigenvalue of Wishart matrix and number of eigenvalues which are greater the largest eigenvalue of the Wishart matrix are computed in the moving window of one year and shown in the Fig. 5.
+The numbers of EVS which are smaller than the smallest eigenvalue of Wishart matrix and number of eigenvalues which are greater the largest eigenvalue of the Wishart matrix are computed in the moving window of one year and plotted in the Fig. 5.